Buffalo Creek Forest Preserve Wetland Mitigation Bank

 Location: Buffalo Creek Forest Preserve north of Lake Cook Rd.

 Description: The Lake County Forest Preserve is currently expanding and improving the Buffalo Creek Forest Preserve.
-As part of the work being done at this preserve, the Lake County Division of Transportation (LCDOT) is constructing a wetland mitigation bank by returning former farm fields to a sustainable natural condition.
-We will be creating more than 25 acres of wetlands, and constructing a new section of path that will be part of Buffalo Creek Forest Preserve’s path system.
+As part of the work being done at this preserve, the Lake County Division of Transportation (LCDOT) constructed a wetland mitigation bank by returning former farm fields to a sustainable natural condition.
+More than 25 acres of wetlands have been created, and a new section of path added that will be part of Buffalo Creek Forest Preserve’s path system.
 Establishing a wetland mitigation bank will help offset future impacts to wetlands that may happen as part of construction projects.

-The Lake County Division of Transportation (LCDOT) is constructing a wetland mitigation bank by returning former farm fields to a sustainable natural condition.
+The Lake County Division of Transportation (LCDOT) constructed a wetland mitigation bank by returning former farm fields to a sustainable natural condition.

 Lake County Division of Transportation